 AREA CREDITS

-Writing and Speaking: (6 credits)
+Communication: (6 credits)

 ENGL 1120 (Composition II) 3

 ENGL 2210 (Professional and Technical Communication) or

 ENGL 2120 (Intermediate Composition) 3

-Students who do not place into ENGL 1120 may apply the credit hour rs from the prerequisite ENGL 1110 (or its
+Students who do not place into ENGL 1120 may apply the credit hours -

-equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area rea guirements below.
+equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requ

 Mathematics and Statistics: (3 credits)

 MATH 1350 (Introduction to Statistics) 3

-Physical and Natural Sciences: (4 credits)
+Physical and Natural Sciences: (4 credits) 5

-4
+Physical and Natural Sciences.
+(4 Credits) 4

-Select one course from the UNM Core Curriculum in Physical and Natu ral Sciences, which must include a lab.
+Select one course from the UNM Core Curriculum in Physical and Natur al Sciences, which must include a lab.

 Social and Behavioral Sciences: (3 credits)

 ECON 2110 (Macroeconomic Principles) 3

 Humanities: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Humanities.

 Second Language: (3 credits)

 3

-Select one course from the UNM Core Curriculum in Second Language
+Select one course from the UNM Core Curriculum in Second Language.

 Arts and Design: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Arts and Design.

 Student Choice (6 credits)

 3

 3

-Colorthan additional Conservation and the different of
+Colort two additional Constal Education courses from two of the different area -